akumarn74/home-finder-app/README.md

 ## General Notes

 * For styling used bootstrap to do that go to yur folder and install 'npm install bootstrap --save' and then in angular-cli.json add this under styles "../node_modules/bootstrap/dist/css/bootstrap.min.css"

+* From Angular 4 html5 required attribute is not working inorder to get it work add ngNativeValidate to form Ex: <form ngNativeValidate></form>